- Attractive design

 Swiping up from the home screen gives you a quick menu, letting you turn on do not disturb, screen lock, find your phone or the always-on screen.
 Swiping down gives you a look at your unread notifications.
 These can't be responded to, keeping with that barebones theme, but will pull in everything a connected iOS or Android smartphone throws at it.

-As we say, it's a different idea of how to communicate with a smartwatch, but it's a positive one, overall.
-There's no software jitters or lagging through menus β that's thankfully been cleaned up since our initial review β and, providing you understand its limitations, you'll find Lite OS a pleasant experience on the whole.
+There's no software jitters or lagging through menus – that's thankfully been cleaned up since our initial review – and, providing you understand its limitations, you'll find Lite OS a pleasant experience on the whole.

 Huawei Watch GT: Activity tracking

-Lite OS may take away some of the deeper elements previously found in Huawei smartwatches, but there are areas it doesn't skimp on: activity, heart rate monitoring and sleep tracking.
+Lite OS may take away some of the deeper elements previously found in Wear OS devices, but there are areas it doesn't skimp on: activity, heart rate monitoring and sleep tracking.
 These three pillars hold up the Huawei Watch GT, and all can be explored further through the Huawei Health app.

 The usual activity tracking staples apply here, meaning your steps, calories and distance are all available within the Huawei app.
 Generally, we've found steps to be in line with the Fitbit Charge 3 we've been testing the watch against, though some days we did find it underreporting.
 Calories, too, aren't taken throughout the day and night, giving you a complete look, and instead are only tracked from your activity and walking.